 Embrace2 needs to be paired with a smartphone to send alerts.
 This smartphone should belong to the person wearing Embrace, and it should always remain close to them.
 Embrace sends alerts via its companion app, the Alert App.
-The caregivers chosen to receive alerts can be at any distance.
-It can even deliver alerts to landlines.
-For example, if your father is using Embrace, his caregivers could be a colleague at work, because they’re nearby and can easily assist; in addition to your mother who may be at home, because she wants to be notified in the case of a possible seizure.
+However, those receiving alerts can be at any distance.
+Embrace can even deliver alerts to landlines.
+For example, if your father is using Embrace, his caregivers could be a colleague at work because they’re nearby and can easily assist.
+In addition, your mother who may be at home could also be listed because she wants to be notified in the case of a possible seizure.

 Still sleek, still modern, still minimal.
 But, more functional.
 While you may not have purchased Embrace to tell the time, you probably still want to look good doing so.
 Embrace2 comes with 3 additional indicators and the original heart, all laser-engraved, making it super easy to know exactly what time it is.

 For those that are fans of the original band, it’s still available.
 But, if you’re in the mood for something different, our new Vegan Leather Band turns up the charm a few notches.
 Available in 4 different colors with a magnetic closure that maintains your desired fit, without getting loose throughout the day.
 Fastened at its tightest, it can fit wrists as small as 5.5 inches in circumference and expands up to 8 inches.